J0311/J0311/README.md

 # 💬 Professional Software Engineer specializing in Java. ☕

 ##  💥I am a Marine and Army veteran with a strong background in sales and client relationships.
-## I enjoy development because of the satisfaction I get by overcoming challenges.
+## I enjoy development because of the satisfaction received overcoming challenges.

 ##  👯 I’m looking to collaborate on open source projects that can help me grow.
 ## ⚡Iron sharpens iron!